 Each eligible organization that receives an award may use the funds to carry out a broad array of before- and after-school activities (or activities during other times when school is not in session) that advance student achievement.

-• Remedial education activities and academic enrichment learning programs, including providing additional assistance to students to allow the students to improve their academic achievement
+• Remedial education activities and academic enrichment learning programs, including providing additional assistance to students to allow them to improve their academic achievement

 • Literacy activities